Horse Riding In Mongolia: The Heart Of Horse Culture.

 My companion and immediate view for the next few days.

-Staying with a nomadic family was an unforgettable experience.
-Perhaps the best part of our entire experience horse riding in Mongolia.
+Staying with a nomadic family was an unforgettable highlight—perhaps the best part of our entire adventure horse riding in Mongolia.

 Staying in a ger on our horse trek Mongolia.